JaCaLla/CaloriesBurner/README.md

-# CombineAPIRrest
+# CaloriesBurner

 This repository contains a sample watchOS application designed for health monitoring during workout sessions.
 It demonstrates how to retrieve the heart rate and calories burned in real-time.
-This code serves as the foundation for the following post: [watchOS App for Health Monitoring Essentials](https://javios.eu/swift/harnessing-nfc-technology-in-your-ios-app/).
+This code serves as the foundation for the following post: [watchOS App for Health Monitoring Essentials](https://javios.eu/swift/watchos-app-for-health-monitoring-essentials/).

 ## 🎥 Demo Video